 Why are my chicken’s feathers falling out?!?!?
-This is one of the biggest questions I get from concerned new chicken owners.
+Chicken feather loss is one of the top topics I get questions about.

 There are many reasons why your chicken’s feathers might be falling out.
 I’ll go through some of the main ones today and give you tips on what you should do.